 Guide to the English / Lemizh dictionary

 This day I did not stray through the castle but hurried through the labyrinth of my own brain to pick up all the words the Weeping Shadows had left there so generously: … A huck is the moment you want to lift something and realize it’s too heavy.
-The feeling you get when you slip on a piece of soap is called a hoa.
-The joy of squeezing an unpeeled orange until it is all soft and manky is termed fructodism.
+The feeling you get when you slip on a piece of soap is a hoa.
+The joy of squeezing an unpeeled orange until it is all soft and manky is called fructodism.
 Someone who obsessively arranges everything alphabetically is abeecerulous, but one who sorts everything in reverse is a zedwyex.

 As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning.

 Translated words are given in ordinary black print, while any explanatory or otherwise additional material is printed in grey (provided you have a graphical browser and don’t override web pages’ styles).

 Each translation is preceded by the part of speech and given with the appropriate inner case.
 Most translations link to their entry in the Lemizh / English dictionary, where they are discussed in more detail, including connotations and etymology:

 cope. verb: klàj.